scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 We grouped the voice triggers by the first word of the voice trigger {ref}`table:commands`.
 This first word is often a verb.
 For instance, the word `expand' is used before an acronym that will be replaced with its expansion.
-One's memory of the words represented by the letters in the acronym often needs to be more accurate.
+Your memory of the words represented by the letters in the acronym often needs to be accurate.
-The library ensures that one uses the correct expansion of the acronym.
+The library ensures that you use the correct expansion of the acronym.
 By providing instant access to the correct acronym expansions, the library significantly reduces the time that would otherwise be spent on manual lookups, allowing you to focus on your work.
 We have included acronyms widely used in Python programming, scientific computing, data science, statistics, machine learning, and Bayesian data analysis.
 These commands are found in domain-specific libraries, so users can select which voice triggers to add to their private collection of voice commands.